![]() |

 The exercises — being rather short and not full programs — are completed directly in CodeLab.
 Your labs, on the other hand should be coded and tested in the IDE of your choice (e.g. IntelliJ) prior to submitting it to CodeLab.

-When you submit an exercise of lab to CodeLab, it checks that your code is correct, by running it against various test cases.
+When you submit an exercise or lab to CodeLab, it checks that your code is correct, by running it against various test cases.
 If your code fails, CodeLab will often provide feedback or hints to help you correct your mistake.
 For the short CodeLab exercises, it is sufficient to simply get a correct response from CodeLab.
 Many of your labs will be that way as well; all you need is a correct response from CodeLab.

 For several of the labs however, I will mark the exercise as 'For Approval', which means that I will be performing a final review and check of your code after CodeLab has determined that it passes the test cases.
 This 'instructor check' looks for style, format, and documentation of your code — all things we will discuss in class.
 I will then approve or deny your submission; in the latter case that means you must fix your code based on my comments, and resubmit.
 Once approved, you are done with the assignment.